Types of Engagement Models for Software Development

+Which software development engagement model to choose for your project?
 It is quite obvious that different business targets and conditions require different approaches to the software development process.
-Hence, each engagement model has projects that make its perfect match.
+Hence, each engagement model has projects that make it a perfect match.

 This model is also an excellent option for short-term projects with well-defined requirements.
 For example, when you need to develop an MVP (minimum viable product) for your start-up to attract investors.

 The time and materials model is the best bet for projects with an inconsistent workflow.
-Since this model means paying only for the time that was spent on tasks related to the project development, you do not waste money on fixed monthly fees when the workload fluctuates.
+Since this model means paying only for the time that was spent on tasks related to the project development, you do not waste money on equipment, employee benefits, etc.